 PAGE CONTENTS

-The Need for Multi-Carrier SIEM in Network Equipment and IoT
+The Need for Multi-Carrier SIM in Network Equipment and IoT

 As IoT devices and network equipment become integral to business operations, maintaining continuous connectivity is crucial.
 Single-carrier SIMs, often locked to a single network provider, pose limitations when devices move across different regions or when network outages occur.
 Multi-carrier SIMs address this gap by ensuring uninterrupted data exchange across networks.